ujjwalaananth/Toxic-classification-unsup/README.md

 ### Method 2:
 We attempt to refine prediction algorithm further by using distance weights to gauge likelihood of a label.
 We use Euclidean distance of training vectors within a cluster from the test vector input, to determine most likely label value of that test vector.

+To see results on insult/non-insult dataset, refer to .ipynb files named as -insult.